ssd-codegen/ssd/README.md

    * [x] [Tera](https://keats.github.io/tera/)
 * [x] Wasm (through [extism](https://extism.org/))
 * [x] Data Export for use with other tools (JSON, Yaml, Toml)
+* [x] Use raw data (JSON, Yaml, Toml, Ron) instead of predefined ssd format
+   * This allows the same tool to be used, even when working with data from somewhere else
 * [ ] Basic sanity checks

 ## Data Specification